 Scholarly Commons Citation

 Tushnet, Rebecca, "Copyright as a Model for Free Speech Law: What Copyright Has in Common with Anti-Pornography Laws, Campaign Finance Reform, and Telecommunications Regulation" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 278.
+278.